As the lockdown measures begin to ease in Scotland, it is now possible to access a range of dental services within your local community.

 Urgent dental care centre centres

-Urgent dental care centres are able to offer a wider range of acute and urgent dental care in an environment that is designed to minimise the risk of coronavirus being spread.
+Urgent dental care centres deal with a wider range of acute and urgent dental problems.

-- in some cases removing the nerve of your tooth as this can sometimes provide relief
+In addition to the treatment available to your local dental practice, urgent dental care centres may, in some cases be able to remove the nerve of your tooth as this can sometimes provide relief.

 Some additional treatments may be provided based upon your clinical need and considering the risks and benefits of the procedure.
 Your safety and the safety of others is an essential consideration when providing treatment in urgent dental care centres.